 likelihood that the proposed work will be completed during the award period

 Award funds may be used to support reasonable and necessary costs for the collection of pilot research data or for proposal development.
-Some, but not all, allowable expenses include: support for travel and supplies; postdoctoral candidate stipends; full or partial stipends for advanced graduate students who have completed their coursework; and research stipends for undergraduate research assistants (if undergraduate support is included, an explanation of why the Brown UTRA program cannot support the stipend must be included).
-Expenditures for faculty salaries (either summer or academic year) or for graduate student tuition are not permitted.
-(The Graduate School will pay 100% tuition for students supported by OVPR Research Seed funds in departments that report to the Dean of the Faculty.
+All expenditures under this program must be in accordance with University policies and procedures, including COVID-related restrictions.
+Please see Guidelines for the Use of Startup and Research Funds under COVID-19 in place at this time and monitor any subsequent University communications on this subject.
+Some, but not all, allowable expenses (subject to Brown’s guidelines and approval processes, if applicable, at the time of award) include: support for travel and supplies; postdoctoral candidate stipends; full or partial stipends for advanced graduate students who have completed their coursework; and research stipends for undergraduate research assistants (if undergraduate support is included, an explanation of why the Brown UTRA program cannot support the stipend must be included).
+Expenditures for faculty salaries (either summer or academic year), indirect costs, or for graduate student tuition are not permitted.
+(The Graduate School will pay 100% tuition for PhD students supported by OVPR Research Seed funds in departments that report to the Dean of the Faculty.
 Tuition arrangements for BioMed graduate students supported by OVPR Research Seed funds need to be approved through the BioMed Office of Graduate and Postdoctoral Studies in advance of submitting a Seed application).
 If Seed award results in the development of items eligible for patent or copyright, or the production of any books or works of art, the Brown University Patent and Invention Policy and Copyright Policy shall apply.

 Within 60 days of the end of the approved award period, the recipient must provide to the Vice President for Research a final report.
 The report should outline the work that was accomplished and describe the proposal(s) submitted to external sponsor(s) as a result of this award.
 The report should also describe any significant deviations from or extensions to the project described in the original proposal.